Looking for the utility player

 Not a one trick pony

-According to Matt Ryan, Legal Files Software Senior Consultant, “versatility brings a lot to any team, and our software strives to provide clients with a product that can handle multiple tasks for a legal department.”
+According to Matt Ryan, Legal Files Software Senior Consultant, “versatility brings a lot to any team, and our hr contract management software strives to provide clients with a product that can handle multiple tasks for a legal department.”